 They believe this because that’s how Jesus described himself.
 He claimed, “I am the way, the truth, and the life.
 No one can come to the Father except through me” (John 14:6).
 The phrase “no one” sounds all-inclusive, or all-exclusive, as the case may be.
 Jesus was either right or wrong when he said that.
-Those who are not his followers believe Jesus was wrong or misguided.
-Those who are his followers believe Jesus was right, and respectfully hold to that claim.
+Those who are not His followers believe Jesus was wrong or misguided.
+Those who are His followers believe Jesus was right, and respectfully hold to His claim.

 First, we disagree that all religions are basically the same.
 It would be clearer to say that all religions fit into two categories.
 One category offers a way to God that involves a system of rules and regulations.
 There are scores of these "effort-oriented" religions.
 All of these religions represent, at their core, a human-centered attempt to reach God or earn God's acceptance.
 Christianity fits into a different category altogether and it is unique.
 Christianity claims to be God's answer; God's revelation.
 It is not human-centered but God-centered.
 In fact, Christianity may include a lot of features that people identify as religion, but at its core Christianity is about a relationship with God.
 That relationship is God-given as a gift, not earned by effort or behaviour.

 Christianity also insists that beliefs can't be "basically the same" if they contradict one another.
 If we insist that Jesus is the only way and other groups disagree, either they or we are wrong.
 If "basically the same" means that a miracle-less, divine-less, resurrection-less Jesus is basically the same as other religious leaders, then the statement may be true, but it isn't about Jesus any more.